tetherless-world/mcs-formalizations/README.md

 ### 1. Adjusting the test file

 In a new test file in /tests/mcs_formalizations_test/ets/pipelines/categorization/categorization_pipeline_test.py, adjust the parameters of the function accordingly:
-    categorizer_name = NAME
+    loader = "csv" if you are training with Weka, "txt" if you are training with fasttext threshold = the highest ranking that you consider to not be representative of worthy of a label (e.g. a threshold of 3 means that all scores 3 or lower will be disregarded) data_dir_path = DATA_DIR_PATH (likely will not need to change) categorizer_name = NAME
     month_num = MM
     day_num = DD